 London Good Delivery bars - bars of gold and silver that meet the Chain of Integrity Standards and size requirements of the LBMA.

 Locked Assets - When you participate in an Auction to lend, the amount of funds you intend to lend is locked in your Account.
-When you participate in an Auction to borrow, an amount of Precious Metal is locked in your Account so that the LTV of the resulting loan is not greater than 65%.
-Locked Assets cannot be used in other auctions.
+When you participate in an Auction to borrow, an amount of Precious Metal is locked in your Account so that the LTV of the resulting Loan is not greater than the Maximum Initial LTV.
+Locked Assets cannot be used in other Auctions.

-Margin Warning - the notice we issue to a Borrower when the value of Pledged Metal has fallen, causing the LTV to rise above 65%, stating that a Margin Call will be issued if the LTV rises to 75%.
+Margin Warning - the notice we issue to a Borrower when the value of Pledged Metal has fallen, causing the LTV to rise above the Maximum Initial LTV, stating that a Margin Call will be issued if the LTV rises to the Margin Call LTV.

-Margin Call - the notice we issue to a Borrower when the value of Pledged Metal has fallen, causing the LTV to rise to 75%.
-The Borrower has five business days to either provide additional Pledged Metal and/or partially prepay the loan so that the LTV is reduced to 65% or less.
+Margin Call - the notice we issue to a Borrower when the value of Pledged Metal has fallen, causing the LTV to rise to the Margin Call LTV.
+The Borrower has five Business Days to either provide additional Pledged Metal and/or partially prepay the Loan so that the LTV is reduced to the Maximum Initial LTV or less.

 Nominated Bank Account - the bank account held in your name for which you have provided details when creating your Account to be used for remitting funds to / from your Account.
 You may choose one bank account for each of the different currencies accepted by LBT: British pound (GBP), Canadian dollar (CAD), euro (EUR), Swiss franc (CHF) and US dollar (USD).

-Peer-to-Peer (P2P) - the network LBT operates in which one peer (an individual or business) lends money to another peer who borrows money using their investment-grade gold and/or silver as collateral at a mutually agreed interest rate and maturity determined through an online auction.
+Peer-to-Peer (P2P) - the network LBT operates in which one peer (an individual or business) lends money to another peer who borrows money using their investment-grade gold or silver as Collateral at a mutually agreed Interest Rate and maturity determined through an online Auction.

-Pledged Metal - the Precious Metal pledged as security for a loan that is subject to a signed Pledge Agreement.
-All loans concluded in the Marketplace are collateralised by Pledged Metal of sufficient value to ensure each loan has an LTV of 65% or less at commencement of the loan.
+Pledged Metal - the Precious Metal pledged as security for a Loan that is subject to a signed Pledge Agreement.
+All Loans concluded in the Marketplace are collateralised by Pledged Metal of sufficient value to ensure each Loan has an LTV equal to the Maximum Initial LTV or less at commencement of the Loan.